Click on one of the bins to find out what you can and cannot put in it.

 - not be overfilled or overweight - if it is too heavy or the lid is not closed properly it will not be collected.

-Note: Any refuse placed at the side of the bin will not be collected.
-This waste can be taken to the household waste recycling centre.
+Any excess waste that is not contained inside the bin will not be collected.
+This waste can be taken to the Household Waste Recycling Centre.

 - Collection crews will return bins to the curtilage of your property.
 However, in some circumstances there will be an agreed point of collection and after the bin has been emptied, collection crews will return bins to the agreed point of collection which is usually the approximate point where they were collected from or a safer position.